Jasonhadzi/githard/README.md

    - Routes call appropriate functions from the respective database modules to manage users, projects, and hardware sets.

 ## Client side

-1. Design choices are up to you, but an example directory structure has been provided.